nico-rodriguez/type-safe-avl/README.md

 - Both `ITree.hs` and `Node.hs` are used in both BST and AVL type-safe trees.

-- The structure of `Data/Tree/AVL` and `Data/Tree/BST` is similar.
+- The structure of `Data/Tree/AVL/` and `Data/Tree/BST/` is similar.

-- `Data/Tree/{BST,AVL}/Invariants.hs` implements the BST,AVL invariants, like what it means for a tree to be BST,AVL.
+- `Data/Tree/{BST,AVL}/Invariants.hs` implements the BST/AVL invariants.

-- `Data/Tree/AVL/Unsafe.hs` contains an unsafe implementation of AVL trees (notice there's also an unsafe implementation of BST in the `BST` directory).
-The code was extracted and refactored from that in `Data/Tree/AVL/Extern/{Balance,Insert,Lookup,Delete}.hs`, 'un-lifting' the type level computations to the value level.
+- `Data/Tree/{BST,AVL}/Unsafe.hs` contains an unsafe implementation of BST/AVL trees.
+The code was extracted and refactored from `Data/Tree/AVL/Extern/{Balance,Insert,Lookup,Delete}.hs`, 'un-lifting' the type level computations to the value level and removing all proof functions and terms.

-- `FullExtern.hs` contains the implementation of the full externalist approach.
-It provides functionality for performing operations over trees and checking the invariants at the end.
+- `Data/Tree/{BST,AVL}/FullExtern.hs` contains the implementation of the full externalist approach.
+It provides functionality for performing several operations in a row over trees and checking the invariants at the end.

-- `Extern.hs` provides the implementation of BST/AVL trees and its operations for the externalist approach; likewise, `Intern` folder contains the implementation for the internalist approach.
-Notice that there isn't a `*Proofs.hs` inside `Intern`.
-That's because the proofs and operations in the internalist approach are implemented together (in `{Balance,Insert,Lookup,Delete}.hs`).
+- `Data/Tree/{BST,AVL}/Extern/` contains the implementation of BST/AVL trees and its operations for the externalist approach; likewise, `Data/Tree/{BST,AVL}/Intern/` folder contains the implementation for the internalist approach.
+Notice that there are no `*Proofs.hs` source files inside `Data/Tree/{BST,AVL}/Intern/`.
+That's because the proofs and operations in the internalist approach are implemented together.

-- All four approaches, `Unsafe`, `FullExtern`, `Extern`, and `Intern`, have an `Examples.hs` with usage examples of the BST/AVL operations.
+- All four approaches, `Data/Tree/{BST,AVL}/{Unsafe,FullExtern,Extern,Intern}/`, have an `Examples.hs` with usage examples of the BST/AVL operations.

-- In order to use BST/AVL trees, only one of `Unsafe.hs`, `FullExtern.hs`, `Extern.hs` or `Intern.hs` need to be imported.
+- In order to use BST/AVL trees, only one of `Data/Tree/{BST,AVL}/{Unsafe,FullExtern,Extern,Intern}.hs` need to be imported.
 They all export the basic functionality for inserting, looking and deleting on the corresponding BST/AVL tree.
 See the [Interface](#interface) section for exploring the functions exported by each of them.

 ## Interface